Student Spotlight: Robyn Coffin

 “At COD, I was surrounded by professionals, due to Buffalo Theatre Ensemble (the resident professional ensemble at the McAninch Arts Center),” she said.
 “I learned how to be a professional actor very early on so by the time I got to Columbia, it was clear I had been training among some of the best actors and teachers out there.
 I grew in every way possible – professionally, artistically and personally.
 I still talk to and am very close with most of my COD friends and peers.”

 Coffin has a recurring role on the hit NBC series “Chicago Fire.”
-She finished working with former COD alum Suzette Brown and her husband on the feature film “Finding Hope” playing Edith, a kind-hearted Mormon, which is being released in 2015, and she played a horrible boss in the film “The Life and Death of an Unhappily Married Man.”
-Also in 2015, she played a supporting role in “Unexpected” with Cobie Smulders, which went to Sundance and received a national release.
-She also was the assistant director for “Take the Cake” at The Factory Theater, where she is an ensemble member, and she is co-writing a television show with Josh Hope.
+She worked with former COD alum Suzette Brown and her husband on the feature film “Finding Hope” playing Edith, a kind-hearted Mormon, and she played a horrible boss in the film “The Life and Death of an Unhappily Married Man.”
+In 2015, she played a supporting role in “Unexpected” with Cobie Smulders, which went to Sundance and received a national release.
+During the summer of 2017, she completed several roles in the films “Love in the Time of Irony,” “Every 21 Seconds” and the 2018 release “Widows,” although her part did not make it into the film’s final cut.

 She is an ensemble member with Buffalo Theatre Ensemble and both coaches and teaches at the Vagabond School of the Arts.
 Her goal continues to be a working actor, and she’s proud to say that she is earning her living that way.